mark2devel/mark2/README.md

+# THIS SOFTWARE IS ABANDONED

+# THIS SOFTWARE IS ABANDONED

+mark2 is continuing to accumulate bugs which will almost certainly not be fixed.

+Future versions of minecraft WILL break mark2 in serious ways.
+Some things are already badly broken.

+You are advised to move to another wrapper!

 # mark2 [![Build Status](https://travis-ci.org/mcdevs/mark2.png?branch=master)](https://travis-ci.org/mcdevs/mark2)

 mark2 is a minecraft server wrapper, written in python and twisted.
 It aims to be *the* definitive wrapper, providing a